DataBoySu/DeepCool-AK620-Replacement-Software/README.md

 - The major enhancement we want is Linux compatibility.
 Porting to Linux requires using libusb/hidapi and replacing WMI/OpenHardwareMonitor CPU access with a cross-platform sensor source.

-## License

-- Suggested: MIT.
-Replace with your preferred license by adding a `LICENSE` file.

 ## Contributing

 - Open issues for bugs or feature requests.